Isotopes of iron: Iron-60

 Iron-60 has a half-life of 2.62 million years, but was thought until 2009 to have a half-life of 1.5 million years.
 It undergoes beta decay to ^{60}Co, which then decays with the much shorter half-life of about 5 years to stable ^{60}Ni.

 In phases of the meteorites Semarkona and Chervony Kut, a correlation between the excess concentration of ^{60}Ni, the granddaughter isotope of ^{60}Fe, and the abundance of the stable iron isotopes could be found, which is evidence for the existence of ^{60}Fe at the time of formation of the Solar System.
 Depending on its original abundance, the energy from the decay of ^{60}Fe may have been significant, along with that of ^{26}Al, to the remelting and differentiation of asteroids and planetesimals after their formation.
 These nickel abundances in extraterrestrial materials may also provide further insight into the origin of the Solar System and its early history.

 Live (interstellar) iron-60 was first identified in deep sea sediments in 1999.
 These are deep sea ferromanganese crusts, which are constantly growing, aggregating iron, manganese, and other elements.
 Iron-60 has been found in fossilized bacteria in sea floor sediments.
 In 2019, researchers found ^{60}Fe in Antarctica.
 Iron-60 shows two peaks in deep sea sediments, the first 1.7–3.2 million years ago and the second 6.5–8.7 million years ago.
-The peaks are relate to the passage of the Solar System through the Local Bubble and likely the Orion–Eridanus Superbubble.
+The peaks are related to the passage of the Solar System through the Local Bubble and likely the Orion–Eridanus Superbubble.
 These superbubbles were created by multiple supernovae.
 Traces of iron-60 have also been found in lunar samples.

 The distance to the supernova of origin can be estimated by relating the amount of iron-60 intercepted as Earth passes through the expanding supernova ejecta.
 Assuming that the material ejected in a supernova expands uniformly out from its origin as a sphere with surface area 4πr^{2}.
 The fraction of the material intercepted by the Earth is dependent on its cross-sectional area as it passes through the expanding debris: